On this page:

 MIT"s Enterprise versions of both Windows and Office check with our KMS server periodically to ensure that they are genuine.
 There is no license key.

-If you are a graduating student, you should receive an email at your mit.edu address that contains a link to IS&T's Microsoft activation for Graduates KB page that has the Graduate Licensing Scripts to permanently activate their existing Windows or Office Enterprise license.
+If you are a graduating student, you should receive an email after graduation, at your mit.edu address that contains a link to IS&T's Microsoft activation for Graduates KB page that has the Graduate Licensing Scripts to permanently activate their existing Windows or Office Enterprise license.

 Due to license agreement restrictions, faculty or staff that have left MIT are unable to continue using MIT's Microsoft Enterprise license for either Windows or Office, and will need to purchase their own.